WakiMak/trentent.github.io-forked/_posts/2013-09-25-ima-service-fails-with-the-following-events-3989-3634-3614.md

 [<img src="http://4.bp.blogspot.com/-ikCgcmS39MI/UkNIJHBkqkI/AAAAAAAAAY8/zo4rXGOnmds/s320/5.png" border="0" />](http://4.bp.blogspot.com/-ikCgcmS39MI/UkNIJHBkqkI/AAAAAAAAAY8/zo4rXGOnmds/s1600/5.png)

-Notice that none of the permissions are inherited and &#8220;NETWORK SERVICE&#8221; is added with full control to this key.
+Notice that none of the permissions are inherited and "NETWORK SERVICE" is added with full control to this key.
 Now when we try and start the Citrix Independent Management Architecture service we get the following errors:

 <pre class="lang:default decode:true ">eventid 3989:
-Citrix XenApp failed to connect to the Data Store.
-ODBC error while connecting to the database: S1000 -&gt; General error: Invalid file dsn '' eventid 3636:
+Citrix & failed to connect to the Data Store.
+ODBC error while connecting to the database: S1000 -> General error: Invalid file dsn '' eventid 3636:
-The server running Citrix XenApp failed to connect to the data store.
+The server running Citrix & failed to connect to the data store.
 An unknown failure occurred while connecting to the database.
 Error: IMA_RESULT_FAILURE Indirect: 0 Server: DSN file: eventid 3615
-The server running Citrix XenApp failed to connect to the Data Store.
+The server running Citrix & failed to connect to the Data Store.
 Error - IMA_RESULT_FAILURE An unknown failure occurred while connecting to the database. eventid 3609
 Failed to load plugin C:\Program Files (x86)\Citrix\System32\Citrix\IMA\SubSystems\ImaWorkerGroupSs.dll with error IMA_RESULT_FAILURE eventid 3601